tskit-dev/tskit/docs/metadata.md

     This sets the binary encoding used for the property.

 2. All metadata objects must have fixed properties.
-    This means that they can no additional properties not listed in the schema.
+    This means that additional properties not listed in the schema are disallowed.
 Any property that does not have a `default` specified in the schema must be present.
     Default values will be encoded.